pashonic/Connect_4_Winner_Check/README.md

 # Summary

-This repo contains interview homework assignments I have completed and my "after attempts" for white boarding coding questions.
+This repo contains interview homework assignments I have completed and my "after the fact" attempts for white boarding coding questions I recieved for phone screens and in-person interviews.